Lutty76/BeerManager/README.md

  - Use Spring security for manage Role
  - Allow to register if bill is payed (gestion Bill) Link Fut iD and User, if 0 drinked else Paid
+ - Allow fut to be swap before finish, more than one date period for a fut :
+    - table date linked to a fut ID
+    - form to add another period
+    - form to set if a fut is finish
 ## Bonus

  - Generete datailled PDF